All tools

 You cannot touch this money for 36 years (until age 57).
 That is a real cost.

-After accounting for 0% growth inside the pension and discounting at 2.5% for the lock-in, the £193 going in each month is worth £79 in today's money.
+After discounting at 2.5% for the lock-in, the £193 going in each month is worth £79 in today's money.
+We do not apply expected growth here - you would get the same growth in an ISA, so it cancels out of the comparison.

 You only sacrificed £104.
 Even after the lock-in penalty, you are -£25 better off every single month.